 Massachusetts is a strong family vacation state because it combines hands-on history, beaches, museums, whale watching, islands, and walkable cities.

 A classic family trip can start in Boston with the Freedom Trail, New England Aquarium, Boston Children’s Museum, Museum of Science, and harbor time.
-From there, families can add Salem, Plymouth, or Cape Cod depending on the length of the trip.
+From there, families can add Salem, Plymouth, Gloucester, or Cape Cod depending on the length of the trip.

 Cape Cod is especially strong for families who want beach time, bike trails, seafood, ice cream stops, mini golf, lighthouses, and whale watching.
 Plymouth adds a more educational layer, while Salem can be memorable for older kids and teens who enjoy history with a darker edge.